 An employee who receives a citation should take it to the business office in Room 208 of the Administration Building.
 A permit holder is responsible for all charges made against his/her permit number, regardless of the identity of the driver; therefore, employees are encouraged to remove parking permits from vehicles which they no longer own.
 Cars parked in FIRE ZONES and HANDICAPPED ZONES may be towed at the owner's expense.

-Fines will be assessed for all parking and traffic violations as follows:
+Fines will be assessed for all parking and traffic violations as listed on the SE parking website.